joelschutz/stagehand/README.md

 }
 ```

 In this example, the `SlideTransition` will slide in the new scene from the left 5% every frame.
+There is also the option for a timed transition using `NewTicksTimedSlideTransition`(for a ticks based timming) or `NewDurationTimedSlideTransition`(for a real-time based timming).

 ### Custom Transitions